tud-hri/joan/docs/other-git.md

 In addition, we will provide some instructions on how to retrieve the latest changes of JOAN.

+__merge__: a slightly more advanced action in `git` is merging incoming changes to your current working version.
+PyCharm can help you to merge files.
+We are not going to give a full description on how to do this here.
+Google is your friend.
+If you really cannot figure it out, ask your supervisor.

 ### git tutorials and documentation

 The official `git` [website](https://git-scm.com/doc) has a ton of useful information about `git` and how to use it.
 Scroll through the documentation section for more information and videos.
 However, the most important things you need to know are: